Classes

 Order from DiscountDance.com

-Students are encouraged and expected to make up missed classes as soon as possible.
-More information can be found on our Policies and Procedures.
-Please inquire at the front desk if you need more information.
+Attendance & Make-Ups: Students are expected to make up any missed classes as soon as possible.
+For details, please refer to our Policies and Procedures.

-Students at this level and above are encouraged to attend auditions for summer intensives.
-Auditions are listed in publications such as Pointe and Dance Magazine.
+Summer Intensive Auditions: Students at this level are encouraged to audition for outside summer intensives.
+Audition listings can be found in publications like Pointe and Dance Magazine.

 Advanced